-There are not much speech recognition software available in Linux systems including native desktop apps.
-There are some apps available which uses IBM Watson and other APIs to convert speech to text but they are not user-friendly and requires advanced level of user interactions e.g. little bit of programming or scripting in respective languages.
+There is not much speech recognition software available in Linux systems, including native desktop apps.
+There are some apps available that use IBM Watson and other APIs to convert speech to text, but they are not user-friendly and require an advanced level of user interactions, e.g. a little bit of programming or scripting in respective languages.

-Let’s take a look how you can enable it in Ubuntu 18.04.
+Let’s take a look at how you can enable it in Ubuntu.

 How to convert speech to text